ginpachi987/cantaric-protolock/README.md

 # Cantaric Protolock
+Cantaric Protolock is a puzzle game from World of Warcraft patch 9.2.

-WoW 9.2 puzzle game Cantaric Protolock remade in JavaScript using P5JS library
+Remade in JavaScript using P5JS library.

-The Goal of a game is to "turn off" all squares by inverting either vertical or horizontal lines.
+The Goal of the game is to "turn off" all squares by inverting either vertical or horizontal lines.

 Live version can be found [here](https://games.yoro.dev/cantaric/).